Peru at the Olympics: 1960 Summer Olympics

 After 24 years, Peru once again qualified for the football tournament at the 1960 Summer Olympics held in Rome with their U-23 football team.
 The team started out with a surprise 1st-minute goal against France, scored by Ángel Uribe.
 Peru would go on to lose 2–1 against the French, and were later beaten by Hungary 6–2, with Alberto Ramírez earning a brace.
-The last match was played against India, and Peru would win 3–1 with goals by Nicolas Nieri and Thomas Iwasaki.
+The last match was played against India, and Peru would win 3–1 with goals by Nicolas Nieri and Tomás Iwasaki.

 Peru has not qualified again to the tournament since 1960, but were close to qualifying again in the 1964, 1972 and 1980 CONMEBOL Men Pre-Olympic Tournament.